 You can edit its content using a text editor such as nano or vim.
 In the case of Ubuntu, most of the configurations are in

-Remember that if you are going to edit it, but it is recommended to create a backup of the file first.
+Remember that if you are going to edit it, create a backup of the file first.

 Start MySQL & enable on startup